-Within 90 days after expiration of the fellowship, the Fellow is required to submit a project outcomes report for the general public.
+No later than 120 days following expiration of the fellowship, the Fellow is required to submit a project outcomes report for the general public.
 Failure to provide the project outcomes report will delay NSF review and processing of any pending proposals for the Fellow.